dennisXZX/web-developer-notes/Git.md

 `git branch -a` to see both local and remote branches.

 `git branch -d branchName` to delete a branch.

+`git branch --merged master` to see all branches that have already been merged into master.
+(So you can clean them)

+`git branch --no-merged master` to see all branches that have not been merged into master.

 #### git checkout